SoftwareStackLukas/Results-LLM-Oracle-MC-DC-Prototype/MCDCPrompts.md

 - Please, rethink your output and fill in numerical values.
 - Rethink the third output of the objects in the array list.
 The others seem good.
 - Your return JSON is not the optimal solution for MC/DC coverage.
 Can you improve it?
+- To satifsfie MC/DC coverage we need n + 1 test cases where n is the number of comparisons.